 Deadlines for applications vary according to the program.
 Some programs have several deadlines depending on their intake process.
 Deadlines for the fall term normally occur between December and March, to be guaranteed consideration for admission and funding.
+Admission deadlines are subject to change.
+For the most up-to-date deadlines, visit graduate.carleton.ca.

-While each program has its own minimum requirements, our master's programs typically require a four-year honours bachelor's degree, with a B+ or better in your major subjects and B- or better overall.
+While each program has its own minimum requirements, our master's programs typically require a four-year honours bachelor's degree, with a B+ or higher in your major subjects and B- or higher overall.
 Our PhD programs typically require a master's degree, with a B+ or better in your courses (including your thesis) and no grade below a B. Please note that meeting the minimum requirements does not guarantee admission into a graduate program.